 Then in the season 3 opener she maintains a field of light and love around the Crystal Empire that manages to keep King Sombra, a unicorn Evil Overlord that took both her aunts to defeat the first time, out for what was likely days.
 This, combined with his horrific treatment of his subjects, leads to her setting up another love-powered Wave Motion Gun and telling his subjects Do with Him as You Will.
 The end result is King Sombra being obliterated.

-Rarity is Element of Generosity, an empathetic and helpful friend, and The Fashionista (and a Drama Queen and Large Ham besides) with some rather stereotypically girly/princess-y behavior, but she has been seen spin-kicking Applejack, far and away the strongest of the Mane Six, uppercutting Changelings, and bodily threatening adolescent dragons who dare to threaten Spike.
+Rarity is Element of Generosity, an empathetic and helpful friend, and The Fashionista (and a Drama Queen and Large Ham besides) with some rather stereotypically girly/princess-y behavior, but she has been seen spin-kicking Applejack, far and away the strongest of the Mane Six, uppercutting Changelings, kicking a manticore in the face, and bodily threatening adolescent dragons who dare to threaten Spike.

 When the usually sweet Bubbles of The Powerpuff Girls is sufficiently provoked, she's been shown to eclipse both of her sisters Blossom and Buttercup in terms of raw anger and violence.
-Every single one of her emotions is taken to the extreme: When she's happy, she's bursting with euphoria, when she's sad, she loses all will to live, when she's afraid, she's paralyzed by fear.
+Every single one of her emotions is taken to the extreme: When she's happy, she's bursting with euphoria, when she's sad, she loses all will to live, when she's afraid, she's paralyzed by fear, when she's tired, she falls into a deep sleep.
 So, naturally, when she's angry, she is rage incarnate.
 Mojo Jojo learned this last one the hard way...

 The Professor also counts.
 Heís a nice, laid back guy, but if you know whatís good for you, DONíT harm his girls.